 The 12 bedrooms and 25 bathrooms is just the tip of the iceberg when it comes to the opulence of Palazzo di Amore.
 The mansion houses numerous swimming pools, tennis courts, waterfalls, a 50-seater theatre and a garage for 27 cars.

 There is no dearth of entertainment options here.
 Besides a ballroom, DJ booth and bowling alley, there is also a vineyard.
 A stunning view of the elite neighbourhood is another splendid feature that comes naturally with this amazing house.

 It definitely doesn’t come as a surprise to see one of the richest persons in the world has one of the most expensive houses in the world as well.
-Belonging to Microsoft founder Bill Gates and his former wife Melinda Gates, Xanadu 2.0 is an incredibly plush address in Medina, Washington and has an estimated value of over USD 130 million as per a 2021 report by MoneyControl.
+Belonging to Microsoft founder Bill Gates and his former wife Melinda Gates, Xanadu 2.0 is an incredibly plush address in Medina, Washington and has an estimated value of over USD 130 million (over one billion Hong Kong Dollars) as per a 2021 report by MoneyControl.

 Designed by James Cutler and Peter Bohlin, and later by Thierry Despont, this residence is replete with state-of-the-art technology and modern features that elevate fine living to a whole new level.
 Xanadu 2.0 is a stunning waterfront villa built keeping it one with nature and the lush greenery around.
 It has a high-tech sensory system that regulates temperature and lighting.
 The mansion is also covered with tall trees, which prevents excess heat loss.

 It has a garage for 20 cars, reception halls, a luxurious gym with rocks from the Pacific Northwest, a trampoline room and a spa.
 It also has an 18 m long swimming pool situated in another building of 360 square metres.
 The Xanadu 2.0’s library spreads over a 195 square metres area and has a domed roof and secret bookcases too.